Function definitions

 Contained in the ill-conditioned - multimodal function group.

-F43: Sum of Different Powers/Schaffer F7, condition 10
+F43: Sum of different powers/Schaffer F7, condition 10

 Combination of the sum of different powers functions (f14 in the bbob suite) and the Schaffer F7 function with condition number 10 (f17 in the bbob suite).